KDE/ktnef/README.md

-# KTNEF - an API for handling TNEF data.
+# KTNEF - an API for handling TNEF data

 ## Purpose